aptos-labs/aptos-core/aptos-move/move-examples/dao/nft_dao/README.md

 ### Design principles

 - No module deployment/ script compiling for each DAO in V0 to reduce the technical complexity for both users and partners
-- The DAO platform should have a broader coverage of existing popular collections on Aptos
+- The DAO platform should have a broader coverage of existing popular collections on Supra
 - Escrow-less voting to provide a better NFT owner experience and increase the supply of voting tokens

 ### Some aligned design choices